SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 Disadvantages:

-- Greater initial complexity
+- Higher initial complexity

-- Requires specialized team
+- Requires specialized teams

-- High platform costs
+- High platform cost

 Event-Driven Architecture (EDA)